 The depiction and use of boundaries, geographic names and related data shown on this map are not warranted to be error free nor do they necessarily imply official endorsement or acceptance by HI.

-HI makes maternal, newborn and child health and sexual and reproductive health its priorities: for the association, these disciplines are part of a single continuum of care that targets adolescents, women and men of childbearing age, pregnant women and children aged 0 to 5.
+For HI, maternal, newborn and child health and sexual and reproductive health are priorities: for our organisation, they are part of a single continuum of care targeting adolescents, women and men of childbearing age, pregnant women and children aged 0 to 5.

-Our objective is to integrate into health services the concepts of mortality reduction, prevention, early detection and management of deficiencies related to pregnancy and childbirth for mothers and children.
+Our objective is to integrate into health services the concepts of mortality reduction, prevention, early detection and management of impairments and disabilities resulting from pregnancy and childbirth for mothers and children.

-Our maternal, newborn and child health projects ensure effective pregnancy follow-up, prevention of preventable deficiencies and disabilities related to high-risk pregnancy and prolonged childbirth, and early detection and management of the most common birth defects.
+Our maternal, newborn and child health projects ensure effective pregnancy monitoring, prevention of preventable impairments and disabilities related to high-risk pregnancy and prolonged childbirth, and early detection and management of the most common birth defects.

 We train doctors, nurses and midwives on the links between maternal and child health and disabilities.